ubuntu/yaru/README.md

 and published to the snap store when any project related to communitheme has changed (being GNOME Shell theme, or icon or…).

 For switching to it, you can switch to the **edge** channel, by running: `snap refresh communitheme --edge`.
+If you want to follow the **edge** content for snap applications, you will need as well to switch `gtk-common-theme` snap to the same channel: `snap refresh gtk-common-themes --edge`.

 If you haven't install the snap yet but want to directly track the edge channel, you can run `snap install communitheme --edge`.